ISO 26262-Compliant Safety Analysis Methods

 1. Qualitative Safety Analysis Methods

-The methods of qualitative safety analyses primarily include:
+The methods of qualitative safety analysis primarily include:

-• Qualitative FMEA at system, design, or process level
+• Qualitative Failure Mode and Effect Analysis (FMEA) at the system, design, or process level

-Qualitative analysis methods are particularly suitable for software safety analyses where no more appropriate methods can be specifically used.
+Qualitative analysis methods are particularly suitable for software safety analyses where no other specific methods are appropriate.

-Quantitative safety analysis methods complement qualitative safety analysis methods and are primarily utilized for hardware architectural metrics and random hardware failures evaluation.
+Quantitative safety analysis methods complement qualitative safety analysis methods and are primarily utilized for evaluation based on hardware architectural metrics and random hardware failure rates.
 The resulting safety goals violate the defined objectives of the assessment to validate the hardware design (please refer to ISO 26262:2018, 5 and 8).
-Quantitative safety analyses require additional information of quantitative failure rates of hardware elements.
+Quantitative safety analysis requires additional information on quantitative failure rates of hardware components.

-The methods of quantitave safety analyses primarily include:
+The methods of quantitative safety analyses primarily include:

 • Quantitative FMEA Analyses